-Import trading companies can be your bridge to the Dutch market.
-For many foreign companies, especially smaller SMEs, it is not easy to get access to the Dutch market.
-Lack of information, financial risks, and legal constraints may hinder exporters from placing their goods on the Dutch market successfully.
-At this point, a Dutch importer may help.
+Wholesalers (importers) are the main link between producers and distributors.
+It is also the main distribution channel for food manufacturers.
+That is why import trading companies can be your bridge to the French market.
+For many foreign companies, especially smaller SMEs, it is not easy to get access to the French market.
+Lack of information, financial risks, and legal constraints may hinder exporters from placing their goods on the French market successfully.
+At this point, a French importer may help (or even a Dutch or German importer if you have already found one that also covers France).

-Exporters can use the diverse and broad services of Dutch import trading companies for marketing, selling and distributing their products on the Dutch market, and even within the EU.
-Dutch importers (can) act as intermediaries between suppliers abroad and customers in Europe.
+Exporters can use the diverse and broad services of French import trading companies for marketing, selling and distributing their products on the French market, and even within the EU.
+French importers (can) act as intermediaries between suppliers abroad and customers in Europe.
 Building a good relationship with an importer will help your export business now and in the future.